Wildcard Support for Heroku ACM_Blog Image_Option 1

 Diagram - Heroku Blog Post Banner – 2_22

 In May 2023, we announced our limited release of two new Heroku Private Spaces regions: India (Mumbai) and Canada (Montreal).
 This month, we’re announcing the full general availability of those two regions, along with new Heroku Private Spaces regions for the United Kingdom (London) and Singapore.
 This expansion enables customers to maintain greater control over where their data is stored and processed.
-These four new regions fully support Heroku Private Spaces, Heroku Shield Private Spaces, Heroku Postgres, Apache Kafka on Heroku, Heroku Data for Redis, Heroku Connect, and most Heroku Add-ons.
+These four new regions fully support Heroku Private Spaces, Heroku Shield Private Spaces, Heroku Postgres, Apache Kafka on Heroku, Heroku Key-Value Store, Heroku Connect, and most Heroku Add-ons.

 Private Spaces provide a dedicated virtual network environment for running Heroku...